girish-io/dtmf-decoder/README.md

 </p>

 ## Note
-I am by no means an expert in the domain of Digital Signal Processing;

 I thought this was a fun project to do in my free time to get the basic idea of how DTMF signaling works and was mainly inspired by [this scene](https://www.youtube.com/watch?v=tOLr1pkdr9Q) from The Hummingbird Project where Anton sent commands to his computer over a telephone network from jail.